Sustainability is a key theme

 CDT’s innovation activities are aligned with these goals.
 Current research interests are:

-Materials and technologies for healthcare
+Materials for healthcare and diagnosis

 Here at CDT we walk the talk and that’s why we have adopted a number of schemes to reduce our impact on the planet: